 The South African Health Industry

 In 2004 the South African Government introduced their single-exit-price list in order to regulate the price increases in the private healthcare sector for all medications.
-This introduction of single-exit-price lists brought the prices down, but new ideas were needing to be considered.
+The new single-exit-price lists brought the cost of medicine down, but the matter needed new ideas.
 This means that plans are continuously underway to try and introduce a global method of benchmarking.
 This came from Gavin Steel, chief director for sector-wide procurement at the Department of Health.
 He noted that there would be a government gazette notification out in just a few weeks.
 He further added that it would have a similar outcome like that of the single-exit-price list on any new drugs – a limited impact.

-The health industry of South Africa is being called upon to work alongside government as well as the drug manufacturers.
-They are being called upon to heed the fact that South Africa’s drug prices are in keeping with the country’s economic levels.
+The health industry of South Africa has to work alongside government as well as the drug manufacturers.
+They must heed the fact that South Africa’s drug prices are in keeping with the country’s economic levels.

 Government Needs to Assist Medical Schemes

 Dr Broomberg was of the opinion that government should assist the medical aid schemes so they could receive discounts from pharmaceutical companies for medicines that were too expensive.
 He added that Discovery has been drawing attention to this for many years already.